 The reason behind me buying it was primarily to help me organise my blogging schedule.
 I wanted to keep all my blogging notes, ideas and plans in one place.
 As I mention in my earlier post, I was using a ‘system’ of random notebooks, various lists and a selection of screwed up post-it notes to write down all my post ideas, weekly and monthly blogging schedule, and reminders.
 I’d then made a decision to focus more on blogging and I wanted to get organised.

-I thought it would be interesting to revisit that post and blog again about my impressions of the Erin Condren Life Planner now I’ve owned it for several months.
+I thought it would be interesting to revisit that post and blog again about my impressions of the Erin Condren Life Planner.
+I’ve owned it for several months now.
 My verdict on it at the moment (and it makes me a little sad to write this) is that although it is a fantastic idea and a gorgeous piece of stationery in itself, the planner just does not work for me.
-I stress that this is only my opinion based on how it fits in to my life, as I know so many people absolutely love this, and I really do love the concept of it.
+I stress that this is only my opinion based on how it fits in to my life.
+I know so many people absolutely love this, and I do love the concept of it.
 It just does not work well for me with my current lifestyle, and I’ll explain why.

-It was sad to see something so nice being damaged so the only option was to leave it at home.
-I ended up carrying a small notebook with me again, which soon become a notebook bursting with post-its and random lists.
-I really do need to write things down as I forget things easily, and I do seem to get most inspiration for blogging when I am out and about.
-Ideas and notes then needed to be transferred to the planner later on.
+It was sad to see something so nice being damaged.
+The only option was to leave it at home.
+I ended up carrying a small notebook with me again.
+That soon become a notebook bursting with post-its and random lists.
+I really do need to write things down as I forget things easily.
+Most of my inspiration for blogging comes when I am out and about.
+I transferred my ideas and notes to the planner later on.

-For now, I won’t order anything else from the Erin Condren site to add to my planner, but I am keeping it should my lifestyle change in the near future, as I really would like to make it work for me somehow.
+For now, I won’t order anything else from the Erin Condren site to add to my planner.
+I am keeping it should my lifestyle change in the near future.
+It would be great to make it work for me somehow.